Intermesh/groupoffice-docs/using/files.rst

 Then add your Collabora Code Service.
 The default port for Collabora is 9980.

 .. figure:: /_static/using/files/add-collabora-code-service.png
-   :alt: Add Collabora Code Service
+   :alt: Add LibreOffice Online Service
    :width: 400px

 Now every user can go to the files module and use it.
 Just right click a file and choose "Open with...".

 .. figure:: /_static/using/files/open-with-collabora-online.png
-   :alt: Use Collabora Code Service
+   :alt: Use LibreOffice Online Service
    :width: 400px